NSchrading/NSchrading.github.io/data.md

 #### Important
 To use this code, you ***must*** have Twython installed.
 Installation instructions, and how to set up a Twitter API account are on [Twython's githup page](https://github.com/ryanmcgrath/twython){:target="_blank"}.

-If you use this code, the text provided (Tweet.text) will still have hashtags, and is uncleaned.
-You will want to remove hashtags, and probably do standard cleaning procedures like lowercasing, lemmatizing, and stoplisting.
+If you use this code, the text provided (Tweet.text) will still have hashtags, and is uncleaned and unprocessed.

 {% highlight python %}